From differential equation solvers to accelerated first-order methods for convex optimization: Stability of ODE Solvers and Acceleration

 \subsection{Limitation of spectral analysis}

-For quadratic objective $f$, the ODE models \eqref{eq:ode-HB-NAG} and \eqref{eq:nag-ODE} are linear and the spectrum bound of $E(\alpha,G)$ in the Gauss-Seidel splitting \eqref{eq:EalphaG} is derived.
-But as pointed in the beginning, for $A$-stable methods, bounding the spectral radius by one is not sufficient for the norm convergence if the matrix $E(\alpha,G)$ is non-normal; see examples in \cite[Appendix D.2]{LeVeque:2007Finite} and \cite[Appendix D.4]{LeVeque:2007Finite}.
+For quadratic objective $f$, both the ODE models~\eqref{eq:ode-HB-NAG} and~\eqref{eq:nag-ODE} are linear and the spectrum bound of $E(\alpha,G)$ for the Gauss-Seidel splitting~\eqref{eq:EalphaG} is derived.
+But as pointed out in the beginning, for $A$-stable methods, bounding the spectral radius by one is not sufficient for the norm convergence if the matrix $E(\alpha,G)$ is non-normal; see convincible examples in~\cite[Appendix D.2]{LeVeque:2007Finite} and~\cite[Appendix D.4]{LeVeque:2007Finite}.

-Moving to general $f$ and nonlinear ODE systems, transient growth or instability of perturbed problems can easily lead to nonlinear instabilities.
-Specifically, for the heavy ball system, it is shown in~\cite{LessardRechtPackard2016} that the parameter optimized for linear ODE does not guarantee the global convergence for general nonlinear flow.
+Moving beyond quadratic $f$ and nonlinear ODE systems, transient growth or instability of perturbed problems can easily lead to nonlinear instabilities.
+Particularly, for the HB system \eqref{eq:heavy ball-ode}, it is shown in~\cite{LessardRechtPackard2016} that the parameters optimized for linear ODE models does not guarantee the global convergence for a nonlinear system.

-To provide rigorous convergence analysis for continuous and discrete level, in the sequel we shall introduce the tool of Lyapunov function.
-Following many related works \cite{Attouch_2016-fast,Su;Boyd;Candes:2016differential,Wibisono;Wilson;Jordan:2016variational}, we first analyze the ODE using a Lyapunov function, then construct optimization algorithms from numerical discretizations of this ODE, and use a discrete Lyapunov function to study the convergence of the proposed algorithms.
+To provide rigorous convergence analysis for both continuous and discrete levels, in the sequel we shall introduce the tool of Lyapunov function.
+Following many related works~\cite{Attouch_2016-fast,Su;Boyd;Candes:2016differential,Wibisono;Wilson;Jordan:2016variational}, we first analyze some proper ODEs via a Lyapunov function, then construct optimization algorithms from numerical discretizations of continuous models and use a discrete Lyapunov function to establish the convergence rates of the proposed algorithms.